Clan Rising

 What does the surname Lévesque mean?

-A nickname — l'évêque, 'the bishop' — for a man in a bishop's service, of solemn bearing, or who played the bishop in a pageant.
+A nickname, l'évêque, 'the bishop', for a man in a bishop's service, of solemn bearing, or who played the bishop in a pageant.
 The French twin of Bishop.
-Lévesque is l'évêque, the bishop, worn as a nickname rather than a title — for the man who served a bishop's household, carried himself like a churchman, or took the part in a feast-day play.
+Lévesque is l'évêque, the bishop, worn as a nickname rather than a title, for the man who served a bishop's household, carried himself like a churchman, or took the part in a feast-day play.

-Is Lévesque a French surname?
+Is Lévesque French or Belgian?

 How old is the Lévesque surname?

-Lévesque is l'évêque, the bishop, worn as a nickname rather than a title — for the man who served a bishop's household, carried himself like a churchman, or took the part in a feast-day play.
+Lévesque is l'évêque, the bishop, worn as a nickname rather than a title, for the man who served a bishop's household, carried himself like a churchman, or took the part in a feast-day play.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Lévesque name took its modern form within that long settlement.

 What is the Lévesque family known for?

-'The bishop' — service, bearing, or pageant.
-Lévesque is l'évêque, the bishop, worn as a nickname rather than a title — for the man who served a bishop's household, carried himself like a churchman, or took the part in a feast-day play.
+'The bishop', service, bearing, or pageant.
+Lévesque is l'évêque, the bishop, worn as a nickname rather than a title, for the man who served a bishop's household, carried himself like a churchman, or took the part in a feast-day play.

 Who is the most famous Lévesque?